 Generic experiences tend to produce the same symptoms:

-- Visitors bounce between collection pages without clarity
+- visitors bounce between collection pages without clarity

-- Product pages answer features but not fit
+- product pages answer features but not fit

-- Search works for exact keywords but not for natural needs
+- search works for exact keywords but not for natural needs

-- Support and sales content live in separate worlds
+- support and sales content live in separate worlds

 The result is not just a colder brand.
 It is a weaker conversion path.